robfatland/nexus/bash/index.md

 An open question for any given research group is whether using a commercial cloud platform such as GCP or AWS or Azure is worth the time investment to *learn how*.
-This question has no automatic or simple answer; hence the idea is to talk through aspects of a cloud-for-research framework to develop an appreciation for the requisite learning curve.
+This question has no automatic or simple answer; hence the idea is to talk through aspects of a cloud-for-research framework to develop an appreciation of the requisite learning curve.
 From my perspective this framework is closely connected with the practice of [open science](https://en.wikipedia.org/wiki/Open_science).
 The first order elements of the framework are compute power and storage, closely followed by cost management